 Assessment includes multiple choice and short answer examinations, reflective essays, case study reports, laboratory reports, care studies, group presentations, drug calculation tests and a seen-scenario examination.
 Practice is assessed by your mentor and practice tutor and by an Objective Structured Clinical Examination (OSCE) in a simulated environment.

 The first year focuses on relationship-centred care and considers the psychological, social and biological factors influencing health.
 We require that you undertake a practice placement.

 In the second year, you will continue to explore these themes in the context of acute and long-term care.
 You can also pursue specific clinical interests on a two week elective practice placement in addition to course clinical placements.

 In the third year, the emphasis is on leading and managing in professional practice.
 You will undertake a 6,000 word dissertation.
 As part of the clinical placement experience, you will spend the final 12 weeks of the course in practice, have a placement base and opportunities to identify practice experiences with your mentor.

 On successful graduation you will gain registration with the Nursing and Midwifery Council (NMC), which provides an internationally recognised professional qualification enabling you to practice in the UK and overseas.

 Additional registration within countries maybe required if you choose to work overseas.

 Nursing is a life-long career where you can develop your skills and interests within a range of specialisms including the chance to go onto further advanced practice MSc study in a specialist area at City.

-Students receive support from their personal tutor during the course and are encouraged to explore their personal career aspirations.
+You will receive support from your personal tutor during the course and are encouraged to explore your personal career aspirations.